Solid Rocket Motor (SRM) Stage 3 and Post Boost Propulsion System

 Northrop Grumman Awarded Contract to Replace the Aging ICBM System

-On Sept.
-08, 2020, a Northrop Grumman-led team was awarded the GBSD prime contract for the Engineering and Manufacturing Development phase.
-The Air Force is focused on developing and delivering an integrated weapon system that will meet the combatant commander’s current requirements, while having the adaptability to affordably address changing technology and emerging threats through 2075.
+In Sept 2020, the U.S. Air Force awarded a Northrop Grumman-led team the Sentinel prime contract for the Engineering and Manufacturing Development phase.
+Using a digital engineering approach, Sentinel will be a fully integrated weapon system that will meet the combatant commander’s current needs, while having the flexibility to affordably address changing technology and emerging threats for decades to come.

 2010 – Nuclear Posture Review